Post —by Gautam Shah

 5 However, birth of steel fabrication was with cast shapes like parts of columns, capitals, brackets and sections of arches.
 These were components of compression.
 Tensile capacity was untested.
 Hollowed out brackets and arch forming sections had few subsections that were tensile stressed.
 Tensile behaviour of steel was not completely unknown quality.
 As the integrity of castings improved, through constitution and methods of cooling, the tensile reliability increased.

-6 One of the most widely used forms of ferrous metal has been the sheet.
+6 One of the most widely used form of ferrous metal has been the sheets.
 Sheets are re-rolled, cut into strips and folded or formed into various sections.

 7 Compared to cast steels, drawn steels had better grain alignment and tensile strength was known.
 Mild steels produced through use of Bessemer process provided the much needed ductility and tensile stress capacity.